 Yes, believe it or not, you can spend a long weekend or even a week in Central Indiana, have great fun and save money and time in the process.
-Here is a look at how and why Hendricks County may just be the perfect choice for your spring break destination this year.
+Here's a look at how and why Hendricks County may be the perfect choice for your spring break destination this year.

 Hendricks County has a myriad of choices when it comes to overnight accommodations.
 Not only do you have many affordable hotel choices especially compared to Downtown Indy, but you can also choose a quaint bed and breakfast located near the historic downtown square in Danville.